kenn/sunzi/README.md

 "The supreme art of war is to subdue the enemy without fighting." - Sunzi
 ```

-Sunzi is the easiest [server provisioning](http://en.wikipedia.org/wiki/Provisioning#Server_provisioning) utility designed for mere mortals.
-If Chef or Puppet is driving you nuts, try Sunzi!
+Sunzi is the easiest configuration automation and [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) utility designed for mere mortals.

+If Chef, Puppet, Ansible or SaltStack is driving you nuts, try Sunzi!

 Sunzi assumes that modern Linux distributions have (mostly) sane defaults and great package managers.

 Its design goals are:

 * **It's just shell script.** No clunky Ruby DSL involved.
 Most of the information about server configuration on the web is written in shell commands.
 Just copy-paste them, rather than translate it into an arbitrary DSL.
 Also, Bash is the greatest common denominator on minimum Linux installs.

-* **Focus on diff from default.** No big-bang overwriting.
+* **Minimal diff from default.** No big-bang overwriting.
 Append or replace the smallest possible piece of data in a config file.
-Loads of custom configurations make it difficult to understand what you are really doing.
+Loads of custom configurations make it difficult to reason what you are really doing.
-* **Always use the root user.** Think twice before blindly assuming you need a regular user - it doesn't add any security benefit for server provisioning, it just adds extra verbosity for nothing.
-However, it doesn't mean that you shouldn't create regular users with Sunzi - feel free to write your own recipes.

 * **Minimum dependencies.** No configuration server required.
-You don't even need a Ruby runtime on the remote server.
+You don't even need a Ruby runtime on the remote server, sunzi runs a combined shell script over SSH.

+See also:

+* [sunzi-vps](https://github.com/kenn/sunzi-vps) - Interactive server provisioning plugin for Linode and DigitalOcean.
+* [sunzi-recipes](https://github.com/kenn/sunzi-recipes) - Sample repository for remote recipes.

 ### What's new: